Whatcha Think About That: Composition and lyrics

 Musically, "Whatcha Think About That" is an electropop and R&B midtempo song, with elements of dance music and a sample of Birkin's "Je m'appelle Jane".
-Built around a bhangra-inspired guitar riff, the Pussycat Dolls adopt a "spunky attitude" and lay "down the law to a deadbeat boyfriend" who is overbearing and controlling.
+Built around a bhangra-inspired guitar riff, the group adopts a "spunky attitude" and lay "down the law to a deadbeat boyfriend" who is overbearing and controlling.
 They partake in a gender-role reversal approach and propose different activities, such as the protagonist going out in a club, while her boyfriend stays home.
 A reviewer from Newsday noted the group sound "sleek and empowered", and where compared to M.I.A.'s vocals, resembling a near-tribal sound.
 Maura Johnston of Idolator wrote that the song is reminiscent of Whitney Houston's single "I'm Your Baby Tonight" (1990).
 "Whatcha Think About That" features three verses from Elliott, who joins the Pussycat Dolls "for a boy-baiting session", and uses risqué lyrics in her "brash" rap teasing, "You ain't gonna get no more pussy... cat".
 Elliott references singer Katy Perry and her song "I Kissed a Girl" (2008) during one of the verses with the line, "Up in that club it's just me and my girls, play like Katy Perry kissing on girls."